confio/tgrade-docs/wiki/intro.md

 A person using two accounts trades between themselves, often with low quantities to make it appear that the asset is rising or falling in value with the hope that others take up the trend.
 This price manipulation is similar to Pump and Dump.

 #### Whitelist

+Whitelist is a list of people or things considered to be trustworthy and if we use this as a verb, this means to put something or someone in the whitelist